 Below is a list of interesting facts and figures about Mount McKinley, the West Buttress route, and the climb in general.

-•The tallest mountain in North America, officially named Mount McKinley, is commonly called Denali – which is a Native American word meaning “The High One”.
+•The tallest mountain in North America, was officially named Mount McKinley until September 2015 when it was lawfully renamed to its commonly called name of Denali – which is a Native American word meaning “The High One”.

 •McKinley’s official height, as measured in the 1950’s, is 20,320 feet (6194 m).
 Unofficially it was measured at 20,237 feet (6168 m) in 2011.

 •Denali, with 20,156 feet (6144 m) of prominence, is the third most prominent mountain in the world, behind Everest and Aconcagua respectively.